awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 + DC2 clusters don't support EC2\-Classic networking\.
 If your DC1 cluster is not running in a VPC, create one for your DC2 migration\.
 For more information, see [Managing clusters in a VPC ](managing-clusters-vpc.md)\.
 + If you resize the cluster, it might be put into read\-only mode for the duration of the operation\.
 For more information, see [Resizing clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\.
 + If you have purchased DC1 reserved nodes, you can upgrade your DC1 reserved nodes to DC2 nodes for the remainder of your term\.
 For more information about how to change your reservation with the AWS CLI, see [Upgrading reserved nodes with the AWS CLI](purchase-reserved-node-offering-console.md#reserved-node-upgrade-cli)\.
++ If you use restore to upgrade from dc1\.large to dc2\.large, and change the number of nodes, then the snapshot must have been created at cluster version 1\.0\.10013 or later\.
++ If you use restore to upgrade from dc1\.8xlarge to dc2\.8xlarge, then the snapshot must have been created at cluster version 1\.0\.10013 or later\.
++ If you use elastic resize to upgrade from DC1 to DC2, and change the number of nodes, then the cluster must be at cluster version 1\.0\.10013 or later\.
++ If a snapshot of dc1\.8xlarge cluster to upgrade is from a cluster earlier than version 1\.0\.10013, then first restore the snapshot from the dc1\.8xlarge cluster into a new dc1\.8xlarge cluster with the same number of nodes\.
+Then use one of the following methods to upgrade the new dc1\.8xlarge:
+  + Use a snapshot from the new restored cluster to upgrade to dc2\.8xlarge\.
+  + Use elastic resize to upgrade the new restored cluster to dc2\.8xlarge\.

 ## Regions and Availability Zone considerations<a name="az-considerations"></a>